Conference Countdown

 ^ Return to top.

-How does the Emerging Leaders program work?
+How does the Emerging Leaders Program work?

 Once the new class of emerging leaders has been selected, ASCD makes an announcement welcoming the new class to the ASCD community.
 Emerging leaders are given a press release template to aid in communicating this achievement at the local level.

-After the L2LConference, emerging leaders will be invited to attend an online orientation session, which covers the expectations for program participants as well as tips for maximizing the program experience.
+Emerging leaders will be invited to attend an online orientation session, which covers the expectations for program participants as well as tips for maximizing the program experience.
 The orientation session will be recorded and archived for those who are unable to attend the live session.

-Emerging leaders are then asked to complete an interest inventory, which will help ASCD staff distribute targeted resources and information to program participants.
-Depending on emerging leaders' interests, they may be matched with an emerging leader coach or ASCD liaison.
+Emerging leaders are then asked to complete an interest inventory, which will help ASCD staff identify mentors, distribute targeted resources, and share information to program participants.
+With support from ASCD each emerging leader is expected to create and pursue unique leadership pathways at ASCD.

 Throughout the program, emerging leaders will